 Many people have found creative ways to help their community through the COVID-19 pandemic.
-Whether it be the unique ways people showed gratitude to healthcare workers, donating supplies to those in need or even just making every effort to stay home, people truly tried to protect those around them.
+Whether it be the unique ways people showed gratitude to healthcare workers, donating supplies to those in need, or even just making every effort to stay home, people truly tried to protect those around them.
 That said, the food allergy community is facing a slightly different problem, as our connection isn’t dictated by geography.
-Without access to each other, or any way of truly knowing which people are apart of the community, it’s a little difficult to take initiative and pay it forward.
+Without access to each other, or any way of truly knowing which people are a part of the community, it’s a little difficult to take initiative and pay it forward.
 Given this, we wanted to share some creative ways to support your fellow food allergy families during this difficult time.

-Food banks and soup kitchens aren’t known for being food allergy safe, and unfortunately too many people with food allergies are forced to rely on these options.
-While it might not be possible to sterilize the kitchen or keep all the food safe from cross contamination, you can still make a difference.
+Food banks and soup kitchens aren’t known for being food allergy-safe, and unfortunately, too many people with food allergies are forced to rely on these options.
+While it might not be possible to sterilize the kitchen or keep all the food safe from cross-contamination, you can still make a difference.
 By donating foods that are food allergy safe, you are allowing those in need to feel as if they do have an option.
 For many, food banks are their main source of food, and the last thing they should need to worry about is whether or not they will even be able to eat at all.
-By providing food banks with food allergy friendly foods, you are providing those in need with safe, worry free, options.
-Sometimes, changing someone’s day starts with a gluten free roll.
+By providing food banks with food allergy-friendly foods, you are providing those in need with safe, worry-free, options.
+Sometimes, changing someone’s day starts with a gluten-free roll.

-One of the most difficult things about being put on lockdown, is the loss of a support system.
+One of the most difficult things about being put on lockdown is the loss of a support system.
 If once, people were constantly surrounded by close friends and family, then today they are left completely alone.
 For people still learning to deal with their food allergies, having people with similar experiences share their stories can prove to be a huge help.
 This is especially true for parents.
 Parents who are just now learning that their children have food allergies are in a constant state of stress and having an experienced parent guide them through the first few months, can really make all the difference.

-There are barely a handful of restaurants that offer allergy safe options.
-Whether that be completely allergy free establishments, or special accommodating options, not many places offer worry free food.
-Given this, during this difficult time, make a conscious effort to support your food allergy friendly establishments.
+There are barely a handful of restaurants that offer allergy-safe options.
+Whether that be completely allergy-free establishments or special accommodating options, not many places offer worry-free food.
+Given this, during this difficult time, make a conscious effort to support your food allergy-friendly establishments.
 If this isn’t a weekly option for you, then make a night out of it.
 Everybody knows the importance of supporting small businesses during this difficult time, and the food allergy community is no different.
 Order take out, watch a movie and be happy that you showed your support to those that work to support you.

 Despite the disruptions to all of our lives, food allergies aren’t going anywhere.
 It may be hard to focus on something that feels like a part of regular life right now, but food allergy awareness is still as important as ever.
-Make sure to keep on top of your social media, to stay up to date on your food allergy news and to be as aware as ever about the difficulties and breakthroughs in the community.
+Make sure to keep on top of your social media, stay up to date on your food allergy news, and be as aware as ever about the difficulties and breakthroughs in the community.
 As we saw, Food Allergy Awareness Week, had a great effect on the community, despite the difficult time.
 In times of hardship, many people turn to their communities, so let us make sure that our community is thriving and ready for anyone who may need a helping hand.

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.